SFedyanov/devopstest/README.md

 delete the data that has been inserted for more than X amount of seconds Dafault value in docker-compose is 86400 seconds.
 It is 1 day.
 `USER_EXPIRE_AFTER_SECONDS=60`

+## Database
+### Backup

+Backup is performed every Thursday at 3 o'clock.

+Manual backup can be started using the command:
+`docker-compose exec database ./backup.sh`

+Backup files stored in database/backup/

+To restore it use command:
+`docker-compose exec database mongorestore /backup/<<backup_folder_name>>`